Forex robots and Expert Advisors are scripts that are coded with automated forex trading strategies.

 Using a robot for forex trading does have its disadvantages; however, these are starting to be addressed as more advanced EAs come onto the market and lower cost and faster access to FX trading.

 - Narrow trading conditions: Forex Robots work best with a single currency pair and in markets trading in a limited range.
 Volatile forex markets with large trading ranges see more mixed results.
 A small number of sophisticated EAs are incorporating increasingly complex algorithms with dynamic features, including recognizing when forex market conditions are becoming more volatile and adjusting for it.
 Forex Robotron is a sophisticated robot.
 For example, it has a dynamic stop loss and close profit feature.
 When this is activated, as soon as an open trade starts to lose money, the position is closed, which overrides the default stop loss position.

 - The requirement for a VPS server: The only downside to using robots is the need to leave your computer on if you want a robot forex trading continuously, and this requires a reliable server, which costs more.
 Using a VPS or Virtual Private Server instead of lower-cost shared hosting is essential to trade forex reliably lowering the risk of glitches or slow connections, which can affect trade placements.

-Who Needs an Automated Forex Trading Robot?
+Who Needs Automated Forex Trading Software?

 A forex robot can be employed by all forex trader levels, from the beginner to the professional trader.